 The Roku Express+ box allows you to use your older TV to be able to play online content, without having to purchase a new TV.
 It connects wirelessly to your local network, and allows you to watch content on your older TV.

 The Roku Express+ sells for $39.
 The Roku Express sells for $29.
 The difference is the composite output.
-If you don't need that, save the $10 on this entry model.
 If you need composite output, get the Roku Express+.
-If you don't require composite output, get the $29 Roku Express instead.
+If you don't require composite output, save $10 and get the $29 Roku Express instead.

 Some models support UHDTV (sometimes called 4K) and all perform on par with the other devices.
 This may be the right option for you.